skoczen/django-seo-js/README.md

 class MyBackend(SEOBackendBase):

     def get_response_for_url(self, url):
+        """
+        Accepts a fully-qualified url.
+        Returns an HttpResponse, passing through all headers and the status code.
+        """
-        """Accepts a fully-qualified url, returns the page body""" raise NotImplementedError
+        raise NotImplementedError

     def update_url(self, url):
+        """
-        """Force an update of the cache for a particular URL.""" raise NotImplementedError
+        Force an update of the cache for a particular URL.
+        Returns True on success, False on fail.
+        """
+        raise NotImplementedError
 ```

+If you're hitting an http endpoint, there's also the helpful `RequestsBasedBackend`, which has a `build_django_response_from_requests_response` method that transforms a [python-requests](http://docs.python-requests.org/) response to a django `HttpResponse`, including headers, status codes, etc.

 ## How it all works